 Korra, to an almost unbelievable level.
 Straight girls and gay guys galore have proclaimed themselves willing to cross the street for her, and many fans proudly identify as "Korrasexual".
 In fact, it's almost impossible to find a fan that doesn't consider Korra one of these.
 And it just gets more feverish and insane with every new piece of info.
 It helps that she's launched a ton of ships.

-Asami, although judging by her design which is basically a cross between Princess Azula and Jun the huntress from the previous series, who were already Memetic Sex Goddesses in their own right, this was pretty much an inevitability.
+Asami, although judging by her design which is a cross between Princess Azula and Jun the huntress from the previous series, who were already Memetic Sex Goddesses in their own right, this was an inevitability.

 Iroh II, almost immediately being shipped with everyone, alongside being voiced by Dante Basco, and being very handsome.
 Fans haven't exactly had a hard time warming up to him either.